-Feeling cool mountain water rush over feet as you jump into a giant tube in the Green River is a refreshing feeling.
-Floating down the river and experiencing some small rapids is relaxing and fun, an awesome way to spend a hot summer day with your family or friends.
+Feel the cool mountain water rush over your feet as you jump into a giant tube and ride down the Green River, tubing your worries away.
+Enjoying the small rapids is relaxing and fun, and an awesome way to spend a hot summer day with your family or friends.

-Because my kids and I love tubing and are determined to try as many places as possible in our region, here’s what happened during our fun trip down the Green River during a hot summer day and what you need to know if you want to go!
+Because my kids and I love tubing and are determined to try as many places as possible in our region, here’s what happened during our fun trip on the Green River, tubing on a hot summer day, and what you need to know if you want to go!

 The Green River